KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

         }
     }

 I don't think I need to even change anything in this file.
 I like the way it looks and what it does.
 That `$ENV:NugetApiKey` is actually my API key for the PS Gallery.
-I did define that in my appvoyer.com project under environment variables.
+That was securly created and added to the appvoyer.yml.

 # Powershell Gallery